 Ambient noise levels will also increase during construction activities, but most construction will take place during regular business hours to minimize disturbance to local residents.
 The OSHA, federal, and local guidelines will be met to reduce noise levels.
 There may be a slight increase in air emissions due to dust, concrete facility operations, and fuel burning equipment that will be used during construction.
 Precautions will be taken to reduce emissions, required regulations will be upheld, and required permits will be acquired.
 None of these potential impacts are expected to have any long-term effect on the surroundings.
 The benefits of construction greatly outweigh any possible preemptions, and impacts are anticipated to be minor.
 Construction jobs will be created to support the local economy and stimulate economic growth.
-In addition, facility construction with additional tax funding.
+In addition, facility construction will decrease tax burdens on the local taxpayers by supplying local municipal governments with additional tax funding.